onmyway133/Swiftlane/Documentation/Tasks/Screenshot.md

 ### Create UITest scheme

 Puma leverages UITest scheme to take screenshot.
-You are also encourage to use test plan feature of Xcode 11, but not required.
+You are also encouraged to use test plan feature of Xcode 11, but not required.

 Use a simple `takeScreenshot` below to take screenshot, remember to specify life time to keep always